 Most of our clients are elderly, facing a variety of social barriers, and striving to remain in their homes.
 Our success is measured by our ability to aid them in their endeavors, as noted by their families, staff, medical practitioners, and other support people involved in the well-being of our clients.

 In essence, their success is our success.

 Renfrew-Collingwood Seniors’ Society’s boundaries for service are generally Knight Road to Boundary Road, and 41st Avenue to Broadway.

 There is some flexibility where special circumstances exist, and of course anyone not requiring transportation is welcome.

 Membership in Renfrew-Collingwood Seniors’ Society is open to anyone between the ages of 19 and 90.
 The cost is $10.00 per annum renewable on April 1st of each year.

 Caregiver Connection is a newsletter published by the Family Caregivers of BC four times a year, once every season.
 It serves to provide family caregivers interesting and informative articles directly related to caregiving issues.
-Read the latest Caregiver Connection below!Download the Spring 2017 newsletter
+Read the latest Caregiver Connection below!Download the Summer 2017 newsletter

 Family Caregivers of British Columbia aims to provide support to family caregivers, education, and much more.
 Support is provided through one-to-one support, information and referral to community resources, help in navigating the healthcare system, and connecting family caregivers to support groups.
 Education is provided to family caregivers through webinars (BC-wide); workshops; bi-monthly newsletter (The Network News); resource library of books, videos, and handouts; Caregiver Wellness Booklet; Resource Guide for Fmaily Caregivers (2nd Edition); Lunch and Learn sessions for employees; and support group volunteer facilitator training.
 Explore the website for more details.Access the website